 Health is typically thought to be the domain of the allied medical fields, but the health of populations are deeply sociocultural phenomena.
 The sociological study of health, population, and biomedicine enables analyses of the critical role that social factors play in the health of individuals, groups, and the larger society.
 Our department’s program in health, population and biomedicine provides students with the theoretical and methodological tools to think beyond biology in order to answer some of the thorniest questions in medicine and public health.

-We are proud to continue a long tradition of excellence in medical sociology at Rutgers University.
+Our program proudly continues a long tradition of excellence in medical sociology at Rutgers University.
 In the late 1970s, David Mechanic established the Institute for Health, Health Care Policy and Aging Research (IHHCPAR), which continues to serve as an important interdisciplinary home for research on the social and cultural determinants of health.
-Research in population and the life course also has a long history at Rutgers, having originated here during the 1960s.
-One of the major paradigms in this area, the age stratification model, was developed at Rutgers by Matilda White Riley, Anne Foner, and others.
-Our award-winning faculty today conduct research on a broad set of subjects across the sociology of medicine, population health, and biomedicine including demographic research on suicide rates in the United States (Phillips), children’s health assessments (Bzostek), pain and stigma (Kempner), race and biomedicine (Bliss, Lee), aging in Asia (Lei), environmental health (Mackendrick), and gendered effects on biomarkers (Springer).
+Research in population and the life course originated here during the 1960s.
+Matilda White Riley, Anne Foner, and others developed the age stratification model, which continues to be one of the major paradigms in this area.
+Our award-winning faculty today conduct research on a broad set of subjects across the sociology of medicine, population health, and biomedicine including demographic research on suicide rates in the United States (Phillips), children’s health assessments (Bzostek), pain and stigma (Kempner), race and biomedicine (Bliss, Lee), Black American health (Mouzon), community contexts and health (Lei), environmental health (MacKendrick), gendered effects on biomarkers (Springer), and the sociology of drugs (Kempner).